Me

 Buff-banded Mining Bee (Andrena simillima)

-No link was found to a specific climatic niche for this bee, but the species is associated with late flowering maritime grassland which could be linked to an Atlantic climatic niche (further nest research is needed.)
+Buff-banded Mining Bee (Andrena simillima) is associated with late flowering maritime grassland the distribution suggests it could be linked to an Atlantic climatic niche (further nest research is needed).

 Buff-banded Mining Bee (Andrena simillima) is a Red Data Book (Falk 1991) bee found in scattered sites in England (Else & Edwards 2018).
 There is a clear decline in other European countries and the bee is listed in the Red data books of Czech, Germany and the Netherlands.
 Cornwall is one of the UK "Hot-spots" for this species with approximately 14 modern sites (ERICA 2020).
-The species is mostly found on coastal sites in Cornwall, although does have some modern inland sites.

 andrena rosae